indragiek/INAppStoreWindow/README.md

 ### Autolayout

-Sometimes you may wish to have the titlebar grow or shrink or set minimum window size according to the autolayout of components inside.
-In this case, rather than adding subviews to the provided `titleBarView`, call `setTitleBarView:` passing your own `INTitleBarView` with `translateAutoresizingMaskIntoConstraints = NO`.
+Sometimes you may wish to have the titlebar animate, grow/shrink, or set minimum window size according to the autolayout of components inside.
+In this case, rather than adding subviews to the provided `titleBarView`, call `setTitleBarView:` passing your own `INTitleBarView` with its `translateAutoresizingMaskIntoConstraints = NO`.
+Note that in this case, the `titleBarHeight` property has no effect.
 See SampleAutolayoutApp.

 ### Layout of the traffic light and full screen buttons